Narrabeen - Wheeler Heights

 Narrabeen - Wheeler Heights shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Narrabeen - Wheeler Heights as of 2016, 33.1% of residents aged 15 and above held university degrees, compared to the SA4 region's 41.5%.
+In Narrabeen - Wheeler Heights as of 2016, 33.1% of residents aged 15 years and above held university degrees, compared to the SA4 region's 41.5%.
 This indicates potential for educational development.
 Bachelor degrees were most common at 23.6%, followed by postgraduate qualifications (6.6%) and graduate diplomas (2.9%).
-Vocational credentials were held by 36.8% of residents aged 15 and above, with advanced diplomas at 14.0% and certificates at 22.8%.
+Vocational credentials were prominent, with 36.8% of residents aged 15 years and above holding them - advanced diplomas accounted for 14.0% and certificates for 22.8%.

-A total of 24.2% of the population was actively pursuing formal education in 2016, including 7.6% in primary education, 6.6% in secondary education, and 4.2% in tertiary education.
+A significant 24.2% of the population was actively pursuing formal education in 2016, including 7.6% in primary education, 6.6% in secondary education, and 4.2% in tertiary education.

 Frequently Asked Questions - Education